-Yes, there are guide books in four languages, Swedish, English, German and Dutch.
+Yes, there’s a guide book in four languages, Swedish, English, German and Dutch.
 The Swedish guide provides detailed information about all 29 stages, and the cultural and natural experiences along the trail.
 You can buy the book here.

 There are tourist offices in the following places along the trail; Sundsvall, Borgsjö, Östersund, Krokom, Åre and Trondheim.
 You can buy and stamp your pilgrim passport there and also receive useful information about the area you are in.
 Please note their opening hours.

 There are three pilgrim centres along the trail, the Pilgrim Centre in Stiklestad, Nidaros Pilgrimsgård in Trondheim and the Selånger Pilgrim Center in Selånger which is the starting point for the trail.
 You can get useful information about the trail here and obtain your pilgrim passport.
-Find out more under the stamps and passport menu.
+Find out more under stamps and passport.

 Pilgrim passports, stamps and diploma

 There’s a long tradition of Pilgrim passports and stamps; in former times they certified that you were a true pilgrim.
 Pilgrim passports still exist today, but more as a nice symbol and a pleasant travel memory.
-If you would like to have a diploma for your hike you need to have a pilgrim passport with stamps that show that you have hiked at least 100 km or biked/ridden at least 200 km before the final destination Trondheim.
+If you would like to have a diploma for your hike you need to have a pilgrim passport with stamps that show that you have hiked at least 100 km or biked/ridden at least 200 km of the last part of the trail before the final destination Trondheim.

 You can collect your stamps at your accommodation, churches and other places along the trail.